 Bring Your Attention to the Sensations in Your Body

 These three steps will give you insight into how much your thoughts, feelings, and bodily sensations are connected.
 Notice that the point is not to try to change these.
 The intention is simply to start practicing being aware so you can switch more readily from thinking mode.

 Each time I bring myself back to the present moment, I have the opportunity to shift my attention from the inner world of mental stimulation to the outer world and its physical sensations.

-As a result, I am making an active effort to live in my body more — and to become more aware of my physical being in each moment by using anchors like my breath and the physical sensations I experience.
-I also like to use my feet as an anchor, just stopping, feeling my feet anchored to the floor, which gives me a sense of grounding.
+As a result, I’m making an active effort to live in my body more — and to become more aware of my physical being in each moment by using anchors like my breath and the physical sensations I experience.
+I also like to use my feet as an anchor — just stopping whatever I’m doing for a moment and noticing my feet anchored to the floor — which gives me a sense of grounding.